Fresh unpasteurised milk quickly separates and the fat rises to the top. This fat layer is then skimmed off and is known as cream.

 Watch our video on how to make the perfect scones:

 Always store fresh cream in the fridge and use within one or two days of purchase.
 Créme fraîche will keep for 10-14 days in the fridge.
 Cream with a fat content of more than 35% can be frozen.
-Remember to pour a little from the top as it will expand when it freezes.
+Remember that it expands when it freezes, so ensure your container has a little extra space.